 Michelle has been interpreting since 2006.
 She studied Spanish in the Dominican Republic where she and her husband lived for 6 years as missionaries after attending the missionary School of Gilead.
 When returning to the United States in 2006, they decided to settle in an area with a new and growing Spanish-speaking population.
 Savannah, Georgia, was on such a list and was too welcoming to pass up.

 Michelle became a Registered Court Interpreter in 2006, a Conditionally Approved Court Interpreter in 2009 and a Certified Court Interpreter in 2010.
 She is a member of the National Association of Judiciary Interpreters and Translators, the Atlanta Association of Interpreters and Translators, and the Medical Interpreters Network of Georgia.
-She is a Bridging the Gap trained medical interpreter and currently works as a Patient and Family Services Interpreter for one of the hospitals in Savannah, GA.
+She is a Bridging the Gap trained medical interpreter and worked as a Patient and Family Services Interpreter for one of the hospitals in Savannah from 2011 to 2017.